ember-learn/cli-guides/guides/appendix/dev-tools.md

 ### Atom

-If you are using [Atom](https://atom.io) with Ember CLI, there are some packages available specific to Ember development.
+If you are using [Atom](https://atom.io) with ember-cli, there are some packages available specific to Ember development.

 `Atom -> Preferences -> Install`

-* [ember-cli-helper](https://atom.io/packages/ember-cli-helper) - Ember CLI integration in Atom
+* [ember-cli-helper](https://atom.io/packages/ember-cli-helper) - ember-cli integration in Atom
 * [ember-tabs](https://atom.io/packages/ember-tabs) - Makes atom.io work better with Ember pods
 * [atom-ember-components](https://atom.io/packages/atom-ember-components) - See all controllers and components that are rendering your component.
 Currently only works with pods structure.
 * [atom-ember-snippets](https://atom.io/packages/ember-snippets) - Autocomplete for Ember module imports, component, service and route skeletons, and more.

 ### Emacs

-If you are using [Emacs](https://www.gnu.org/software/emacs/) with Ember CLI, Emacs creates temporary backup, autosave, and lockfiles that interfere with broccoli watcher, so they need to either be moved out of the way or disabled.
+If you are using [Emacs](https://www.gnu.org/software/emacs/) with ember-cli, Emacs creates temporary backup, autosave, and lockfiles that interfere with broccoli watcher, so they need to either be moved out of the way or disabled.
 To do that, ensure your emacs configuration contains the following: